 Currently, the trait approach is one of the major theoretical approaches in psychological studies of personality.
-The trait theory of personality suggests that people have certain basic traits and it is the strength and intensity of those traits that account for personality differences.
+The trait theory of personality suggests that people have certain basic traits.
+The strength and intensity of those traits account for personality differences.

 We each have certain traits that dominate our personality, along with a myriad of traits that can arise in different situations.
 Also, our traits can change over time and be shaped by our experiences.
 The combination and interaction of various traits form a personality that is unique to each person.

 Basically, theorists and consulting psychologists agree that a trait is a personality characteristic that meets three general criteria: it must be consistent, stable, and vary from person to person.
 Based on this definition, a trait can be thought of as a relatively stable characteristic that causes individuals to behave in certain ways in certain circumstances.

 A five-factor personality model, the BIG 5, is the most validated and widely accepted personality theory held by psychologists today.
 It represents five core traits that interact to form human personality.
 While researchers often disagree about the exact labels for each dimension, the following are described most commonly and are known by the acronym OCEAN:

 O – Openness (or openness to experience, level of adventure and creativity)

 C – Conscientiousness (level of thoughtfulness and structure)

 E – Extraversion (level of socialness and emotional expressiveness)